cloudera/observability/cod/scripts/README.md

 ```

-6. Run the grafana installation script
+6. Run the Grafana installation script
 e.g,
 `./grafana-install-configure-v2.sh`

-Expected Output like below,
+Expect similar to this,
 ```ecmascript 6
 extracted string: cod--186yjxqvwcwoh
 Failed to set locale, defaulting to C